aaronlumsden/vue-currency-format/README.md

 # vue-currency-format
  A Vue.js filter for formatting currency.
-This is super useful when working with applications that displays a lot of pricing.
+This is super useful when working with applications that display pricing.
 It works well with Stripe currency formatting ie 1025 becomes £10.25

  ## Installation